Scratchbuilding Fireball XL5 from Gerry Anderson's classic 60s TV show

 At this stage I decided to use this pattern as my finished model, as I had no intention of building any duplicates.
 I was however worried that the join between the plastic centre hull and the front filler section might begin to reveal itself in later years, and crack the paint finish, as the two different materials reacted to temperature changes.
 To combat this the thick straight-cut plastic tube edge was chamfered on the inner edge so that the filler doesn't just butt up against it, but actually blends in creating a stronger connection.

-were next.
-Here the base of the main engine has been cast
+wings were next.
+Here the base of the main engine has

-from a P38/resin mixture.
-The mould for this was actually
+been cast from a P38/resin mixture.
+The mould for this

-a kit part from a Revill Gemini Capsule that by chance
+was actually a kit part from a Revill Gemini Capsule that